sasideepbillakurthi/bdd100k-object-detection-analysis/REPORT.md

 Figure 3 shows the distribution of bounding box aspect ratios.

-Observations
+### Observations

-The median aspect ratio is 1.10, indicating that most objects are slightly wider than they are tall.
-This is consistent with the dominance of vehicle classes such as cars, trucks, and buses, which typically have horizontally elongated shapes.
+- The **median aspect ratio is 1.10**, indicating that most objects are slightly wider than they are tall.

-Approximately 50% of objects have aspect ratios between 0.74 and 1.49, suggesting that the majority of bounding boxes are close to square or moderately rectangular.
+- Approximately **50% of objects have aspect ratios between 0.74 and 1.49**, meaning most bounding boxes are close to square or moderately rectangular.

-However, the dataset also contains several extreme aspect ratios.
-The smallest observed value is 0.0015, indicating extremely tall and narrow bounding boxes, while the maximum aspect ratio reaches 496.83, corresponding to extremely wide bounding boxes.
+- The **mean aspect ratio (1.22)** is close to the median, suggesting that the majority of object shapes are relatively consistent.

-These extreme values may arise due to:
+- The dataset also contains **extreme aspect ratios**, ranging from **0.0015 to 496.83**, indicating the presence of very tall or very wide bounding boxes.

-vertically elongated objects such as traffic lights
+- These extreme values may arise from **elongated objects (e.g., traffic lights)**, **partially visible objects near image boundaries**, or **annotation inconsistencies**.

-partially visible objects near image boundaries
+### Implications for Object Detection

-annotation inconsistencies
+- Aspect ratio distribution is important for **anchor-based detectors** such as Faster R-CNN or YOLO.

-Implications for Object Detection
+- If anchor box shapes do not match the **true object shape distribution**, the model may struggle to localize objects accurately.

-Bounding box aspect ratios play an important role in object detection models that rely on anchor boxes, such as Faster R-CNN or YOLO.
-If anchor box shapes do not adequately represent the true distribution of object shapes, the detector may struggle to localize objects accurately.
+- Since most aspect ratios fall between **0.74 and 1.49**, a **limited set of anchor shapes** may capture the majority of objects effectively.

-The relatively concentrated aspect ratio distribution between 0.74 and 1.49 suggests that most objects can be represented using a limited set of anchor shapes.
-However, the presence of extreme aspect ratios indicates that some objects may still be difficult to capture using standard anchor configurations.
+- However, **extreme aspect ratios** may still be difficult for standard anchors to represent, potentially affecting detection performance.

-Understanding the aspect ratio distribution is therefore useful for designing anchor boxes and improving bounding box regression performance in object detection models.
+- Understanding aspect ratio distribution helps guide **anchor design and bounding box regression strategies** in object detection models.

-6. Scene Density Analysis
+## 6. Scene Density Analysis

-In addition to object-level statistics, it is important to analyze the number of objects present in each image.
-This metric reflects the complexity of driving scenes and provides insight into how crowded the dataset is.
+In addition to object-level statistics, it is important to analyze the **number of objects present in each image**.
+This metric reflects the **complexity of driving scenes** and provides insight into how crowded the dataset is.

-Scene density was computed by counting the number of annotated objects in each image of the training split.
+Scene density was computed by counting the number of annotated objects in each image of the **training split**.

-The training split contains 69,863 images.
-The summary statistics for the number of objects per image are shown in Table 4, and the distribution is visualized in Figure 4.
+The training split contains **69,863 images**.
+The summary statistics for the number of objects per image are shown in **Table 4**, and the distribution is visualized in **Figure 4**.

-Table 4: Objects per Image Statistics (Train Split)
+**Table 4: Objects per Image Statistics (Train Split)**
 | Statistic          | Value  |
 | ------------------ | ------ |
 | Count              | 69,863 |